ucli-tools/tfgrid-k3s/README.md

    make platform
    ```

+**Important**: After switching networks, all management commands automatically use the configured network:

+- `make connect` - Connects to management node via the configured network
+- `make ping` - Tests connectivity using the configured network's IPs
+- `make k9s` - Connects and launches K9s via the configured network

 Both networks are always available on all nodes, so you can switch between them if one has connectivity issues.
+The system will automatically use the appropriate IP addresses and connection methods based on your `MAIN_NETWORK` setting.

 ## Maintenance and Updates